The best way to start with DIY photography lighting is to get down to the basics. This means using a simple flashlight as your primary light source.

-You’ll be able to point your light with great accuracy, like what you can see in the following product shots.
+You’ll be able to point your light with great accuracy, as you can see in the following product photography lighting shots.

-I used a flashlight with a piping bag tip with a narrow oval shape for the light ray in the background.
+I used a flashlight with a narrow oval piping bag tip for the light ray.
 This photo was taken in a simple studio setup.
 I didn’t use the typical white background of product photography.
-The textured black one adds interest to the image.
+The textured background adds interest to the image.

-And I also used a white fill card with a hole for the lens to cast the light on the ring.
+I used a white fill card with a hole for the lens to cast the light on the ring.

 5. Table Tennis Balls

-These balls are one of the cheapest photography lighting equipment solutions for better lighting.
+Table tennis balls are one of the cheapest DIY photography lighting solutions for better shots.